sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

  Non-functionoal characteristics, have to be tested also: as performance, ...

 ### SYSTEM TEST:

-The **systems test** goal is to ascertain fulfillment of the system expected functions as a whole element, and also the non-functional requirements, as performance, security, safety, ...
+The **systems test** goal is to asure the fulfillment of the system expected functions as a whole element, and also the non-functional requirements, as performance, security, safety, ...
 System testing checks all the external interfaces of the system under development, which is a sub-system of another system.
 In the system test, the enviroment, condition and test should be as close as possible to its expected real function.
 So usually, the test are of the types: bussines cases, user cases.

 **Important** An independent test team, should carry the system tests.